nattadasu/lyrics-collection/README.md

 **Punctuation:**
 - No commas at end of lines
 - No periods at end of lines (unless acronyms)
-- No multiple punctuation marks (!!, ??)
+- No multiple punctuation marks (!!, ??) - ellipses (...) are allowed
 - Proper spacing around punctuation

 **Numbers:**